karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

 }
 ```

-Let me make an in-depth rundown of what's the meaning of every value:
+Let me make an in-depth rundown of the meaning of every value:

 - ``author``: The author of the template.
-- ``classifications``: Zero or more characteristics of the template that a user might search for it by.
-This classifications will appear as the template tags in the .NET CLI and in Visual Studio.
+- ``classifications``: A set of characteristics of the template that a user might search for it.
+  - The classification items will appear as tags in the .NET CLI.
+You can search templates by classification using the ``dotnet new --tag <CLASSIFICATION_ITEM>`` command.
+  - You can search templates by classification withinn Visual Studio using the ``Project Type`` dropdown.
 - ``name``: The name of the template.
 That's the name that will appear in the .NET CLI and in VS.
 - ``description``:  The description of the template.
 The description will appear in the .NET CLI when you ran the ``dotnet new <TEMPLATE_NAME> -h`` command.
 In VS it will appear in the ``Create new project dialog``.
 - ``groupIdentity``: The ID of the group this template belongs to.
-- ``identity``: A unique name for this template.
+- ``identity``: A unique ID for this template.
 - ``shortName``: A short name used for selecting the template in the .NET CLI.
-This is the name that shows when you run ``dotnet new -l`` and is the one that you will use when you want to create a new solution using the template using the ``dotnet new mtr-api`` command.
+The ``shortName`` appears when you run ``dotnet new -l`` and it is probably the one that you will use the most when you create a new solution using the template.
+To create a new solution with the api template you just need to execute the ``dotnet new mtr-api`` command.
 Right now it has no use in Visual Studio.
 - ``defaultName``: The name that will be used when you create a new solution using the template if no name has been specified.
 - ``tags``: You can add multiple tags but at least you have to specify the ``language`` tag and the ``type`` tag.
   - The language tag specifies the programming language.
   - The type tag specifies the type of the template project.
 The possible values are: ``project``, ``solution``, ``item``.
 - ``sourceName``: The template engine will look for any occurrence of the ``sourceName`` and replace it.
 It will rename files if there is an occurrence.
 It will also replace file content if there is an occurrence.
-I'm using  ``ApplicationName`` as the sourceName and naming every ``.csproj`` with the ``ApplicationName`` prefix:
+I'm using  ``ApplicationName`` as the ``sourceName`` and naming every ``.csproj`` with the ``ApplicationName`` prefix:
   - ``ApplicationName.sln``
   - ``ApplicationName.WebApi.csproj``
   - ``ApplicationName.Library.Contracts.csproj``